Ashus25/E-commerce/README.md

 # MERN E-COMMERCE
-This an E-commerce website with frontend functionalities.
+This an E-commerce website with frontend functionalities which is learned from course.
+Also I have done backend functionalites in this site.